Why You Need a Stud Finder in 2025

 5. Walabot DIY 2

-- Pros: Visualizes studs, wires, and pipes via smartphone, rechargeable battery, highly accurate, deep scanning up to 4 inches.
+- Pros: Visualizes studs, wires, and pipes on your smartphone, rechargeable battery, highly accurate, deep scanning up to 4 inches.

 - Cons: Expensive, requires smartphone, optional MagSafe case adds cost.